jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update multiple records in a single REST call.md

 ### How is this scenario configured

-1. The customer list is loaded from the *customers* datasource, the query returns all records WHERE `customerType` IS NULL. &#x20;
+1. The customer list is loaded from the *customers* datasource, the query returns all records WHERE `customerType` IS NULL.
 2. An `execute-entities` action is configured to update multiple records with a single REST call.
-The update function calls the REST APIs PATCH operation.&#x20;
+The update function calls the REST APIs PATCH operation.
 3. The `execute-entities` action is configured using `functionParameters` to update the `customerType` property to Bronze.
-This is a static value and will be the same for all the customers in the list.&#x20;
+This is a static value and will be the same for all the customers in the list.
 4. The `execute-entities` action is configured using `data` to define the required REST properties for the customers' records.
-In this example, `id`, `firstName`, `lastName` and `companyName` are required parameters in the REST function.&#x20;
+In this example, `id`, `firstName`, `lastName` and `companyName` are required parameters in the REST function.
 5. When the Update records button is pressed all customers with no `customerType` property (label) is updated to *Bronze*.

 ## REST API